MeerMusik/LinuxScripts/README.md

 The Build Scripts will search for the Libraries in this Directory.

-The Majority of these Scripts were used in combination with the Qt Framework, to create the Qt based Version of my Tool.
-As I have now switched to Ultimate++, they are currently not needed.
-The other Scripts like for ICU and OpenSSL will or will not get used again.

 Please keep in mind that these Scripts will only get updated if I run into Issues myself!
-Bug Reports to fix or update a specific Compiler Flag will be ignored, if it interferes with my use case or is not compatible with the used Library or Compiler.
+Bug Reports to fix or update a specific Compiler Flag will be ignored, if it interferes with my use case or is not compatible with the used Library or Compiler!

-ATTENTION: As the Majority of these Scripts are currently unused, Bug Reports will probably stay open for many months.
+As the Majority of these Scripts are currently unused, Bug Reports will probably stay open for many months.
 The best options to get something fixed currently are:
 1. Clone the Repository -> Fix the Bug -> Create a Pull Request -> Wait for my Decision OR
-2. Fork the Repository -> Fix the Bug -> Enjoy a Error Free Script
+2. Fork the Repository -> Fix the Bug -> Enjoy the Error Free Script

 Additionally: All UNSUPPORTED Scripts, are in the UNSUPPORTED Directory!
 You can read about the UNSUPPORTED Scripts in this Document:
 1. [README - NO LONGER SUPPORTED SCRIPTS](UNSUPPORTED/README.md)